OYASHI777/coup/rustapp/src/prob_manager/documentation.md

         - Will this be the same player as Discard or RR?
             - Could it be Player A RR R_0 and redrew C, then Player B RR R_1 and redrew R_0
                 - both of which are inferred in one go?
-=> [EFFECT]
+    - 2 main conditions
+        - Checking if the player could only have gotten that card from revealredraw/amb
+            - At time of redraw, all of those cards were outside of the player
+                - Checking all discarded/revealredrawn cards done before that turn
+                - Check Group constraints at that particular time for that revealredraw (expensive)
+                - Check ??? of the discarded/revealredrawn cards done after
+                    - For Player != player moves after, outside the player for the RR if
+                        - Never RR or AMB and they discarded card of interest
+                        - First RR after player and have card of interest
+                - Check if there is a card in the RR network?
+            - so player could only have gotten it during the redraw
+        - Checking if we know exactly where the player got the card from => [EFFECT]
     - if redrawn Card C == RevealRedraw Card R was redrawn,
         === Effectively nothing should change as the player returns to original state ===